-On August 20, the Office of Foreign Assets Control (“OFAC“) designated César Emilio Peralta, a national from the Dominican Republic and the criminal organization he is said to control, as significant narcotics traffickers and a drug kingpin under the Foreign Narcotics Kingpin Designation Act.
+On August 20, the US Office of Foreign Assets Control (“OFAC“) designated César Emilio Peralta, a national from the Dominican Republic and the criminal organization he is said to control, as significant narcotics traffickers and a drug kingpin under the Foreign Narcotics Kingpin Designation Act.

 Peralta is known as “César the Abuser” (el abusador) in the Dominican Republic.
-Peralta’s criminal organization is alleged to traffic cocaine and opioids for Mexican cartels to foreign countries, including into the US and Europe and to use front companies and nightclubs to launder money and traffic women from Colombia and Venezuela.
+Peralta’s criminal organization is alleged to traffic cocaine and opioids for Mexican cartels to foreign countries, including into the US and Europe, and to use front companies and nightclubs to launder money and traffic women from Colombia and Venezuela.

 The Dominican Republic has issued a warrant for the arrest of Peralta who remains at large.

 César the Abuser’s wife is Marisol Mercedes Franco.

 This newspaper spoke to a source who alleges that Peralta was tipped off and left the country a week before.
 Marisol Franco’s sister is a politically exposed person, the politician Berlinesa Franco, who periodically posts pictures of herself and the president of the country online.

 Marisol Franco is the daughter of another major drug trafficking fugitive named Francisco Franco, also known as Franklin Franco.

 Francisco Franco escaped from prison in the US and has been wanted by the US Marshal Service since 1987 on an outstanding warrant from the SDNY.
 A number of Dominican news articles, including this one, say that Franco was connected at the highest levels and protected by the Dominican Republic government for decades and that the government refused to take steps to extradite him to the US.

 According to media reports in the Dominican Republic, Marisol Franco used to be married to Sergio Moya de la Cruz.